Erdogan says U.S. sanctions would 'disrespect' Turkey | Politics

 Erdogan says U.S. sanctions would 'disrespect' Turkey

-President Tayyip Erdogan said on Friday U.S. sanctions over Turkey's purchase of Russian S-400 missiles would be disrespectful of a NATO ally, after sources said Washington was poised to take the step likely to worsen bilateral relations.
+President Tayyip Erdogan said on Friday U.S. sanctions over Turkey's purchase of Russian S-400 missiles would be disrespectful to a NATO ally, after sources said Washington was poised to take the step likely to further strain relations.

+The report of imminent U.S. sanctions targeting Turkey's defence industry over missiles comes as EU leaders at a summit discussed separate sanctions against Turkish officials over gas exploration in disputed parts of the Mediterranean.
+Both developments -- examples of Erdogan's long-strained relations with Western allies -- have caused anxiety among investors.
+The U.S. moves, earlier than expected and potentially wider in scope, are likely to have the greater immediate impact.

-Turkey's lira tumbled nearly 2% after Reuters, citing sources, reported U.S. sanctions are set to be announced as soon as Friday and target Turkey's Defence Industries Directorate.
-They would be enacted by U.S. President Donald Trump as President-elect Joe Biden prepares to take office on Jan.
-20, and could test diplomacy already strained by disputes ranging from the conflict in Syria to a Turkish cleric living in exile in the United States.
+The lira tumbled nearly 2% after Reuters cited sources saying U.S. sanctions are set to be announced as soon as Friday.
+The currency later rebounded as investors weighed up the impact.
+The U.S. measures under the Countering America's Adversaries Through Sanctions Act (CAATSA) would be enacted by U.S. President Donald Trump as President-elect Joe Biden prepares to take office on Jan.
+20.

-"For America to get up and confront Turkey with a matter like CAATSA is disrespectful to a very important NATO partner," state-owned Anadolu agency cited Erdogan as saying of the so-called CAATSA sanctions, which target weapons deals with Moscow.
-"After the U.S. transfer of power we will no doubt see the trend much more clearly," Erdogan added of the coming Biden presidency.
-"So it is for us to be patient and see."
+"For America to get up and confront Turkey with a matter like CAATSA is disrespectful to a very important NATO partner," state-owned Anadolu agency cited Erdogan as saying.
+In a later speech to officials from his AK Party, Erdogan took a more conciliatory tone, calling on both U.S. and EU politicians to "break from the influence of anti-Turkey lobbies".

-Turkey's economy and ties with the West could come under more pressure from a separate agreement by European Union leaders to apply sanctions over offshore Mediterranean claims - another move rejected by Ankara.
+"There are no issues that we cannot solve with dialogue and cooperation," he said.
 The lira, which has hit a series of record lows and is among the worst performers in emerging markets this year, weakened past 8 to the dollar for the first time in two weeks.
+By 1226 GMT it had rebounded to 7.89, flat on the day.

-A 25% currency depreciation has worsened economic fallout from the coronavirus pandemic this year, and exacerbated Turkey's depleted FX reserves and double-digit inflation.
-Ankara acquired the S-400 ground-to-air defences in mid-2019 and says they pose no threat to allies and will not be integrated into North Atlantic Treaty Organisation (NATO) defences.
-Washington says the S-400s are a threat and last year removed Turkey from a F-35 jet programme.
+A 25% currency depreciation has worsened economic fallout from the coronavirus pandemic this year.
+Ankara acquired the S-400 ground-to-air defences in mid-2019 and says they pose no threat to NATO allies.
+Washington disagrees, and last year removed Turkey from an F-35 jet programme.

 'DEEP CRISIS' Two sources familiar with the matter, including a U.S. official speaking on the condition of anonymity, told Reuters Trump had given aides his blessing for the sanctions.

 He would likely need to select from a list of 12 CAATSA options ranging from mild to harsh.
-Even mild U.S. sanctions would further roil U.S.-Turkish relations that "have been in deep crisis for quite some time," said Galip Dalay, fellow at Robert Bosch Academy.
-"Domestically it will increase further anti-Americanism.. and it is unlikely to change Turkish policy," he said.
+Even mild U.S. sanctions would further roil U.S.-Turkish relations that "have been in deep crisis for quite some time" over a range of other issues, said Galip Dalay, fellow at Robert Bosch Academy.
+"Domestically it will increase further anti-Americanism... and it is unlikely to change Turkish policy."

 - READ MORE ON: